 Boney M’s distinctive sound of lush harmonies, powerful vocals and steady beats became a hallmark of the disco era.
 Their popularity declined as the disco era ended, but met a revival interest from audiences in the early 1990s, which had the band tour worldwide again.
 Today, their music, as packaged by its songwriter Frank Farian, is available worldwide for audiences, and, as a result of copyright processes, in many different group constellations but still under the project title Boney M. Whenever possible, the band is featuring the original members as a part of its line-up.

-Relive the wonder days of the 70s disco era by enjoying the outstanding Boney M live in concert, available for booking, including the original members Liz Mitchell and Sheyla Bonnick.
+Relive the wonder days of the 70s disco era by enjoying the outstanding Sounds of Boney M live in concert, available for booking, including the original members Liz Mitchell and Sheyla Bonnick.